IMGT-CNRS/StatAssembly/README.md

 The IMGT logo and the software logo remain the property of IMGT and all rights are reserved.

+Biorxiv QR code is the property of Biorxiv.

 The [Rust crab](https://www.rustacean.net/) is under [CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/).